Cost-Efficient Large Language Model Serving for Multi-turn Conversations with CachedAttention

 \subsubsection{Scheduler-aware Fetching and Eviction}

-We investigate the effectiveness of the scheduler-aware fetching and eviction in \attname upon improving the cache hit rate.
-We compare the overall cache hit rates, DRAM hit rates, and disk hit rates of AS and existing eviction policies (including LRU and FIFO) across various storage configurations.
+We evaluate the effectiveness of the scheduler-aware fetching and eviction in \attname upon improving the cache hit rate.
+We compare overall cache hit rates, DRAM hit rates, and disk hit rates of CA and existing eviction policies (including LRU and FIFO) across various storage configurations.

-As shown in Figure~\ref{fig:scheduling-hit-rate}, for the configuration of 128G/2T that indicates 128GB DRAM and 2TB SSD, AS outperforms LRU and FIFO in the overall cache hit rate by 27\% and 31\%, respectively.
-With the increased SSD capacity (128G/10T), AS achieves a remarkable hit rate of 86\%, surpassing LRU (58\%) and FIFO (48\%).
-AS achieves high overall hit rates because AS is aware of the future KV cache access information to avoid evicting the KV caches that will be used in the future.
-The higher hit rates are translated to the reduced GPU time as shown in Figure~\ref{fig:scheduling-throughput}, where AS achieves speedup up to 2.7$\times$.
+As shown in Figure~\ref{fig:scheduling-hit-rate}, for the configuration of 128G/2T that indicates 128GB DRAM and 2TB SSD, CA outperforms LRU and FIFO in the overall cache hit rate by 27\% and 31\%, respectively.
+With the increased SSD capacity (128G/10T), CA achieves a remarkable hit rate of 86\%, surpassing LRU (58\%) and FIFO (48\%).
+CA achieves high overall hit rates because CA is aware of the future KV cache access information to avoid evicting the KV caches that will be used in the future.
+The higher hit rates are translated to the reduced GPU time as shown in Figure~\ref{fig:scheduling-throughput}, where CA achieves speedup up to 2.7$\times$.
 Analyzing the breakdown of hit rate, for the configuration of 128G/2T, LRU and FIFO only achieve 0.5\% and 0.5\% (too tiny to display) DRAM hit rates, with the remaining 12.4\% and 9.0\% being disk hit rates.
 Even with the overall hit rate increasing to 58\% and 48\% respectively for the larger capacity of 128G/10T, LRU and FIFO still exhibit limited DRAM hit rates of approximately 0.6\% and 0.5\% respectively.
 This is because LRU and FIFO lack awareness of future KV cache information and cannot pre-fetch KV caches from disks to host memory, thereby limiting their ability to improve DRAM hit rates.
-In contrast, AS achieves a cache hit rate of up to 86\%, with over 99.6\% of the hits occurring in DRAM due to its scheduler-aware policy.
+In contrast, CA achieves a cache hit rate of up to 86\%, with over 99.6\% of the hits occurring in DRAM due to its scheduler-aware policy.